atjason/MacGoogleAnalytics/README.md

 ## GoogleAnalytics.swift
 Good news, you won't even need to touch this file.

 This is the key-values file to integrate with Google Analytics.
-If you read the code, you will find that it loads the HTML file in a temporary WebView, and combines the data as parameters for the html.

-This is the key-values file to integrate with Google Analytics.
-It will load the server-side HTML file into a temporary WebView and combine the data (event calls) sent from your macOS app with the parameters needed for Google Analytics' API.
+It will load the server-side HTML file into a temporary WebView and combine the data (event calls) sent from your macOS app with the parameters needed for Google Analytics API.

 ## GoogleAnalyticsHelper.swift
 This is essentially your setup class for Google Analytics.